pascal-iding/pdf-bookmarking/README.md

 ![](/icons/logo.png)

-> *"Finally, I can bookmark pdf's in my browser!
+> Finally, I can bookmark pdf's in my browser!

 ## About The Project